Independent African news, markets, culture and politics.

 IWD 2025: We'll ensure gender equality in electoral process — INEC

-The Independent National Electoral Commission (INEC) has issued a statement warning Nigerians about a fake recruitment advertisement circulating on social media.
-According to the commission, the advert falsely claims that INEC is recruiting for various positions and directs applicants to a fraudulent website, inecrecruitment.com, to complete their applications.
+The Independent National Electoral Commission (INEC) has issued a warning about a fake recruitment advertisement circulating on social media.
+The advert falsely claims that INEC is hiring for various positions and directs applicants to a fraudulent website, inecrecruitment.com, to complete their applications.
+INEC clarified that it does not operate such a portal, is not currently hiring, and has described the advert as a scam perpetrated by criminal elements seeking to defraud the public.

 Scroll to Top